 For BrightSource the investment represents a significant boost and further security that the power plant will actually get done.
 Getting to NRG and its $300 million cash infusion was difficult.
 Since launching the project, BrightSource CEO John Woolard had to convince, in no particular order, desert sand tortoises, environmentalists, local regulators, Sen. Dianne Feinstein (D-Calif.), the Bureau of Land Management, and most recently NRG.
 Now, Woolard and his team are waiting for the Department of Energy to greenlight the (conditionally approved) $1.37 billion loan BrightSource is counting on to finance construction.

 On Tuesday America is voting.
 In California voters will be asked to vote on Proposition 23, also dubbed the California Jobs Initiative.
 If passed, the proposition would suspend state mandates restricting greenhouse-gas emissions, in effect killing California’s ambitious green agenda launched by outgoing Republican Gov. Arnold Schwarzenegger.
-Schwarzenegger has warned supporters of Prop 23 that passage of Proposition 23 would be a job killer and squash much-needed investments.
+Schwarzenegger that passage of Proposition 23 would be a job killer and squash much-needed investments.
 Obviously, the green investment community has also rallied behind “No on 23.”
 One seasoned venture capitalist tells G.E.R. that the cleantech and renewable energy sector, for the foreseeable future can’t survive without strong regulatory support.
 “We obviously want proposition 23 to lose,” he says.